kubedb/docs/docs/guides/mysql/scaling/vertical-scaling/group_replication.md

   Normal  Successful  70s    KubeDB Enterprise Operator  Controller has Successfully scaled the MySQL database: demo/my-group
 ```

-Now, we are going to verify whether the resources of the members of the cluster have updated to meet up the desire state, Let's check,
+Now, we are going to verify whether the resources of the members of the cluster have updated to meet up the desired state, Let's check,

 ```console
 $ kubectl get pod -n demo my-group-0 -o json | jq '.spec.containers[1].resources'